JerseyXS/Interactive-Lab-Hub/Lab 5/README.md

 I designed a simple system that aims to automate the check-in process for patrons by automatically checking 1) temperature and 2) mask is worn properly.
 For the purposes of this lab, I am assuming the temperature check works correctly and will be focusing my machine learning model on gauging whether or not the user is wearing a mask in accordance with public safety guidelines.
 Concretly, I want the model to ensure that customers who expose their noses over their mask are flagged and denied entry until they adjust their mask.

-[show pictures of checkins and improper vs proper wearing of a mask]
 ![sketch2](temp_check.jpg "sketch")

 ![sketch2](mask_guidance.jpg "sketch")